BIM & 3DSeptember 15, 20256 min read

 • WebXR Integration: Virtual and augmented reality directly in web browsers

-• AI-Powered Design: Automated design optimization and error detection
+• AI-Powered Design: Automated design optimisation and error detection

 • Edge Computing: Reduced latency through distributed processing